marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/nds32-function-attributes.rst

   basic ``asm`` and C code may appear to work, they cannot be depended upon to work reliably and are not supported.

-.. index:: reset function attribute, NDS32

-.. index:: reset handler functions
+.. index:: reset function attribute, NDS32, reset handler functions

 .. gcc-attr:: reset